 The EOCE is automatically loaded into your Moodle site when it is created.
-It is typically the last item in the last module of the course.
-Your only responsibility is to ensure that the evaluation is visible to students (click the eye icon to open) during the last week of the course.
-Once grades for the course have been submitted, you will be able to review your course evaluation results.
+It is located in the last week of the course.
+Your only responsibility is to ensure that the evaluation is visible to students during the last week of the course (the default is to have the EOCE visible).
+After grades for the course have been submitted, you will receive an email at your WPC email address with your course evaluation results.
 Please remind students to complete the EOCE; their feedback is critical.